Silver (Cobalt, Gold, Zinc and Lead)

 Also, “The vein filling materials are quartz, barite, calcite, dolomite, rhodochrosite and Fluorite.”
 (T. Macfarlane, "Am.
 Inst.
 M. E.", Vol. VIII.
 1S79-80, page 238) 1

 The group of properties held or optioned by Honey Badger covers some of the most productive veins of the Thunder Bay Silver District.
-The geological attributes of the area and the spatial distribution of the polymetallic silver mines, showings and occurrences over approximately 100 kilometres suggest a good potential to discover additional high- grade polymetallic silver veins in the region.
+The geological attributes of the area and the spatial distribution of the polymetallic silver mines, showings and occurrences over approximately 100 kilometres suggest good potential to discover additional high- grade polymetallic silver veins in the region.

 The Company initiated its exploration program in March 2018 and made several promising discoveries: